Gray-OREO/MST-Distill/README.md

 | CrisisMMD-V2 |    512     |     5e-3      |    Image-Text    |
 | NYU-Depth-V2 |     6      |     1e-4      |    RGB-Depth     |

-You can find the corresponding teacher and student network names in the `getTmodules` and `getSmodules` functions in the `utils.py` file.
+You can find the corresponding teacher and student network names in the `get_Tmodules` and `get_Smodules` functions in the `utils.py` file.

 ### Important Notes